 Second, there is no question that beyond the retailing restrictions, the legalization of the industry will also result in increased regulations for everyone from growers to medical distributors, but for some companies, the increased regulations don’t appear to be hurting business at all.
 Canopy Growth, located in a bucolic small town in Eastern Ontario, became the first publicly traded cannabis company in North American back in 2014 and its stocks have been increasing in value ever since it went public.

 So, what’s next for Canada’s newest growth industry?
 Canada is already home to 84 public cannabis companies trading on the Canadian stock exchange.
 Collectively, these companies were worth $37 billion US.
 What seems nearly certain is that over the coming years, Canadian-grown cannabis will continue to represent a major growth industry.
-Building a skilled workforce to manage this new industry will evidently be essential and may prove to be a strategic growth area for Canada’s colleges and universities.
+Building a skilled workforce to manage this new industry will evidently be essential but all those Cannabis 101 courses may also prove to be a strategic growth area for Canada’s colleges and universities.